Fire and Mud

 Author

 I'm a Christ-follower, passionate about moving in truth/love and intellectual rigor through all things faith + art.
-A professional Dance Artist and fancying myself an amateur Christian Apologist, I’m committed to moving in the liminal space between catastrophic reverence of God and a quaking humility that intentionally keeps the tremors of Grace close at hand.
+A professional Dance Artist, I’m committed to moving in the liminal space between catastrophic reverence of God and a quaking hope that intentionally seeks to keep the tremors of Grace close at hand.
 There are good reasons to believe.

 Archives